Uncle Ty's Farmstay

 To avoid driving on highway 6 to and from the dam you should hunt down the ferry crossing and take the road on the opposite bank of the river.
 This road is quieter and more pleasant to drive on, so it is worthwhile doing so.
-Then it is simply follow the road, with the river on your left, down to the dam.
+Then it simply follows the road, with the river on your left, down to the dam.

 When at the dam, you can take a tour of the power station, visit the museum, take refreshments, buy some souvenirs, drive THROUGH the dam and then also visit the huge Uncle Ho statue on the hillside.
-On the side with the power plant there are several shops selling gifts and ice creams but on the other side there are many roadside vendors who will welcome your VND.
+On the side with the power plant, there are several shops selling gifts and ice creams but on the other side, there are many roadside vendors who will welcome your VND.

-Mix and match routes
+Mix and Match Routes

-For all of the above routes it is a good idea to mix and match and choose the route that suits you, your companions, driving styles and the weather conditions.
+For all of the above routes, it is a good idea to mix and match and choose the route that suits you, your companions, driving styles and the weather conditions.
 This makes the whole thing so much more of an independent thing.

 Things to do

-When you are at Uncle Ty’s, you can choose to while away the day under the stilt house relaxing in a hammock.
+When you are at Uncle Ty’s Farmstay, you can choose to while away the day under the stilt house relaxing in a hammock.
 However, if you have more energy or need to entertain kids, there are a whole bunch of things to do.
 You can swim or go boating in the dam lake, take a trek through the countryside or around the village, catch a fish or duck, or even set the kids to some handicraft like egg painting or basket weaving.
 There really is something for everyone and the rooms and toilet facilities are uber clean and the food is absolutely fantastic.
 It’s totally worth a visit.

-Benefit the community
+Benefit the Community

 Uncle Ty’s is a community project and is based on a micro-finance model combined with a community development model.
-So, the family that host you benefit from loans and skills training and the community benefit from part of the profit being used for village projects to upgrade infrastructure and schooling amongst other areas.
-This is seven more reason to visit and put your cash directly into the hands of the locals.
+So, the family that hosts you benefit from loans and skills training and the community benefit from part of the profit being used for village projects to upgrade infrastructure and schooling amongst other areas.
+This is seven more reasons to visit and put your cash directly into the hands of the locals.